 USDA Foods for Processing

-As for USDA Foods at the processing companies, RAs must make every effort to draw down and utilize pounds allocate to their selected processors at a rate of approximately 10% monthly.
+As for USDA Foods at the processing companies, RAs must make every effort to draw down and utilize pounds allocated to their selected processors at a rate of approximately 10% monthly.
 The end goal is to have zero pounds remaining at each processor at the end of the school year.
 USDA Foods for Processing that go unused throughout the school year are at risk of being swept (removed) and/or transferred by IDOE to a higher usage RA to ensure pounds are utilized and to minimize waste of food and federal funds.
 Pounds should be monitored, at minimum, monthly via the two commodity tracking websites K12 Foodservice and/or ProcessorLink.
 The pounds remaining as of June 30th that are not needed or requested by other schools during the current school year, may be carried over to the next year.
 The State Distribution Agency (SDA), which is IDOE, can direct processors to transfer excess inventory to other School Food Authorities (SFAs) or other SDAs.

 Department of Defense (DoD) Fresh Fruits and Vegetables Program (DoD Fresh Program)